-Forms and instructions are available at some libraries, post offices, courthouses, banks and all Kentucky Taxpayer Service Centers.
+Forms and instructions are available online from the Department of Revenue's Web site at www.revenue.ky.gov and at some libraries, post offices, courthouses, banks and all Kentucky Taxpayer Service Centers.
 They may also be obtained by writing FORMS, Kentucky Department of Revenue, Frankfort, KY 40620, or by calling (502) 564-3658.
-Forms can be downloaded from Department of Revenue's Web site.
-Forms are also available by fax through the Department of Revenue's fax-on-demand system, TaxFax, at (502) 564-4459.